Dev-shrm07/exp-mongo-auth/README.md

 | `frontendUrl` | string | URL of your frontend application.              |
 | `validDomains`| Map    | Map of allowed email domains and their labels. |

-## Example Frontend Integration

-You can use the `/api/user` routes in your frontend to manage user authentication, email verification, and profile updates.

-## License

-This package is licensed under the MIT License.
-Feel free to use and modify it as needed.